dashpay/docs/masternodes/understanding.rst

 ceases.

 Masternodes are paid by the network for the InstantSend, CoinJoin and governance services they provide.
-45% of the block reward is paid out to the masternodes, 45% to miners and 10% to the budget.
+10% of the block reward goes to the budget with the remaining 90% split between miners and masternodes per this :ref:`block reward reallocation table <block-reward-reallocation>`.
 In practice, half of the reward from a normal block goes to the miner and half to the masternode.
 Then, every 16,616 blocks (approximately 30.29 days), a superblock is created that contains the entire 10% payout to the budget